“And above all things have fervent love for one another, for ‘love will cover a multitude of sins.’”

 Sacrificial love protects the reputation of fallen Christians.

 True love is blind to the faults of others.
 Do you drag the problems of your fellow Christians into the open so that all can see?
 This will hurt their reputation.
-By protecting fallen Christians and seeing them as Christ sees them, we encourage one another and strengthen each other.
+By protecting fallen Christians and seeing them as Christ sees them, we encourage and strengthen each other.

 Some of us think that God commissioned us to expose the sin of others.
 Instead of covering their sin, we advertise their sin.
 There is a sadistic glee in this.
 A true family protects its own.
 They cover up for their loved ones because they love each other.
 This is a missing element in the church of the living God (codependency notwithstanding).

 Many Christians hold little interest in covering the sins of fellow believers.
 We have a great interest in protecting our sins.
 We would instead hide our sins than confess them (1 Jn 1:9).
-God wants us to make a clean cut break with sin.
+God wants us to make a clean-cut break with sin.
 If we rationalize our sin away, we will not deal with our personal sin.
 This is like an alcoholic who will not admit he is an alcoholic.
 He will not address his alcoholism until he admits that alcohol controls his life.
 We will not address the sin of our lives until we confess our sins.
 Our natural tendency is to cover our sins and expose the sins of others.

 An environment of love among Christians helps sustains believers under persecution.
 Love cannot endure indifference.
 All of us need to be wanted and understood.
 Hate does the opposite.
 Some people snoop about to find some sin in someone else and then broadcast it over their personal network.
 They may even exaggerate their sin and gloat over the sin.